 RAI’s operating companies are responsible marketers of age-restricted tobacco products.
-Complying with the marketing restrictions in the Family Smoking Prevention and Tobacco Control Act, enacted by Congress in June 2009, required minimal changes to marketing plans by RAI’s operating companies as they had long been adhering to stringent policies and practices governing advertising and promotion of cigarette and smokeless tobacco products.
+The operating companies comply with the marketing restrictions in the Family Smoking Prevention and Tobacco Control Act, enacted by Congress in June 2009.

-R.J.
-Reynolds has long abided by voluntary advertising restrictions set forth in the Voluntary Cigarette and Promotion Code, including:
+RAI'S largest operating company, R.J.
+Reynolds Tobacco Company (R.J.
+Reynolds), has long abided by voluntary advertising restrictions set forth in the Voluntary Cigarette Advertising and Promotion Code, including:

 - No one depicted in cigarette advertising shall be or appear to be under 25 years of age;

 - Cigarette advertising shall not suggest that smoking is essential to social prominence, distinction, success or sexual attraction, nor shall it picture a person smoking in an exaggerated manner;